 - Visit job boards.
 Some of my favorite job boards are Problogger, Media Bistro, Remote Bliss, and Contently.
 You can apply for various gigs and potentially get something ongoing.
-I've tried to build my freelance business around clients that have me write a set amount of blog posts each month.
+I've tried to build my freelance business around clients who have me write a set number of blog posts each month.

 - Get the word out.
 Make sure your network knows you're freelancing.
 That way, they can send potential clients your way.

 - Send pitches.
 Sending pitches is grueling work.
 However, if you don't need money immediately and if you want more interesting stories based on what you like to write about, pitching can be the way to go.
 You need thick skin, though.
 It's common not to hear back or get rejections more than you're accepted at first.